With tanks and flyovers, Trump celebrates military in July 4 salute

 The July 4th holiday celebrates the U.S. founders’ declaring independence from Britain in 1776.

-Reporting by Jeff Mason; additional reporting by Steve Holland and Greg Savoy; Writing by Jeff Mason and Humeyra Pamuk; editing by Jonathan Oatis and Howard Goller
+Reporting by Jeff Mason; additional reporting by Steve Holland, Greg Savoy, Valerie Volcovici and Makini Brice; editing by Howard Goller